novica/pyshinywikidata/README.md

 uv sync
 ```

-Then, run the app with:
+Then, run the shiny app with:

 ```
 uv run uvicorn pyshinywikidata.app:app